tiendat2602/library-sachhay/README.md

 This project about library with thousands books

 To run this project go to sachhay folder and run command

+### `npm run build`

+Then run command

 ### `node server.js ./books.json 4000`